hariprasath112005/hariprasath112005.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Rafael Pacheco is Master of Mathematical and Computational Modelling and Bachelor of Computer Engineering at CEFET-MG.
-Works as _developer advocate_ at [BLiP](http://blip.ai/), [Take's](https://take.net) chatbot platform.
+Works as a _developer advocate_ at [BLiP](http://blip.ai/), [Take's](https://take.net) chatbot platform.
 Loves technology and soccer.
-Likes teach, discuss and talk about things that belive.
+Likes teach, discuss and talk about things that believe.
-In the last years, has made efforts to teach for everyone everything that knows about bots and BLiP platform.
+In the last years, has made efforts to teach everyone everything that knows about bots and BLiP platform.

 <h2><b>Images</b> to events materials</h2>